d2l-ai/d2l-en/chapter_recurrent-neural-networks/rnn-scratch.md

 Let us first define the function to train the model on one data epoch.
 It differs from the models training of :numref:`sec_softmax_scratch` in three places:

-1. Different sampling methods for sequential data (independent sampling and sequential partitioning) will result in differences in the initialization of hidden states.
+1. Different sampling methods for sequential data (random sampling and sequential partitioning) will result in differences in the initialization of hidden states.
 1. We clip the gradients before updating the model parameters.
 This ensures that the model does not diverge even when gradients blow up at some point during the training process, and it effectively reduces the step size automatically.